Golden Gate University: Online programs

 Golden Gate first offered distance education programs in 1993 via correspondence, online courses in 1997, then began offering fully accredited online degree programs in 1998.
 Online offerings include 13 graduate degrees, two undergraduate degrees, seven graduate certificates, and 10 undergraduate certificates, all of which can be completed entirely online.
-GGU's Online program is rated #89 in U.S. News & World Reports list of the Top Online Graduate Business Programs, while the online bachelor's program was ranked #63 out of 1,200 programs evaluated.
 GGU currently uses the Moodle online learning platform to manage and deliver course content.